-What is "I Hacked Your Device"?
+What is the "I Hacked Your Device" email scam?

 "I Hacked Your Device" is a scam (a spam email campaign) that cyber criminals and scammers use to trick people into paying to prevent distribution of compromising material (videos) that they have supposedly obtained.

 We receive a great deal of feedback from concerned users about this scam email.
 Here is the most popular question we receive: